EOSC Opportunity Area Expert Groups

 Persistent Identifiers

-Persistent Identifiers (PIDs) are a cross-cutting topic for Research Data Infrastructures (and for some EOSC-A Task Forces) and require an advisory body with a mandate to agree on standards and assess compliance.
-Opportunity Area Expert Group 1 will work towards establishing a Certification Authority for PID CAT/re-establishment of the PID Task Force, towards specifying requirements for new projects regarding PIDs and compliance with PID policy; and to support the development of federated national and regional SKGs and PID Graphs through contributions to, for instance, RDA.
+PIDs are a cross-cutting topic for Research Data Infrastructures (and for other EOSC-A Task Forces) and require an advisory body with a mandate to agree on standards and assess compliance.
+With the termination of the former PID Task Force by the EOSC-A Board of Directors and the former Task Force Co-Chairs, Opportunity Area Expert Group 1 has been endorsed by EOSC-A as the entity to continue the work on PIDs.
+The group is expected to take ownership of the PID policy; to specify requirements for new projects regarding PIDs and compliance with the PID policy; and to support the development of federated national and regional SKGs and PID Graphs through contributions to, for instance, the Research Data Alliance (RDA).

 OA Expert Group 2